Revised and Effective July 2023

-If you have any questions about this Notice, please contact the El Camino Hospital Enterprise Privacy Officer, or designee, by dialing the main Hospital number at 650-940-7300 or by leaving a message on the Corporate Compliance Hotline at 650-988-7733.
+If you have any questions about this Notice, please contact the El Camino Health Compliance/Privacy Officer, or designee, by dialing the main El Camino Health number at 650-940-7300 or by leaving a message on the Corporate Compliance Hotline at 650-988-7733.

-Each time you visit a hospital, physician, or other health care provider, a record of your visit is made.
-Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, a plan for future care or treatment, status as client research trial participant and billing-related information (“protected health information”).
-This Notice applies to all of the records of your care generated by the Hospital whether made by Hospital personnel, contractors of the Hospital, or your doctor.
-Your doctor may have different policies or notices regarding the doctor’s use and disclosure of medical information created in the doctor’s office or clinic.
+Your health information may consist of paper, digital or electronic records, but could also include photographs, videos, and other electronic transmissions or recordings that are created during your care and treatment.
+Each time you visit a hospital, physician or other healthcare provider, a record of your visit is made.
+This record may be shared with various members of your care team who are not always employed by El Camino Health, but who may be affiliated.
+Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, a plan for future care or treatment, status as client research trial participant, and billing-related information ("protected health information").
+This Notice applies to all of the records of your care generated by El Camino Health, whether made by our personnel, contractors or your doctor.
+Members of your care team who are not employed by El Camino Health may give you different policies or notices to describe their own office practice.

-We are required by law to maintain the privacy of your protected health information, to provide you with a description of our privacy practices and legal duties with respect to your protected health information and to notify affected individuals following a breach of unsecured protected health information.
+We are required by law to maintain the privacy of your health information, to provide you with a description of our privacy practices and legal duties with respect to your health information, and to notify affected individuals following a breach of unsecured health information.

-Whenever we use or disclose your protected health information, we are required to abide by the terms of this Notice of Privacy Practices.
-Please sign and return at your earliest convenience the “Acknowledgment of Receipt” form which will acknowledge your receipt of this Notice.
+Whenever we use or disclose your health information, we are required to abide by the terms of this Notice of Privacy Practices.

-We may also share protected health information with your designated primary care physician (“PCP”) or other subsequent health care provider in order for him or her to treat you once you are discharged from the Hospital.
+We may also share protected health information with your designated primary care physician ("PCP") or other subsequent healthcare provider in order for them to effectively treat you once you are discharged from the hospital.
 This information may be shared electronically, in a restricted, secure format.

 For Payment: We may use and disclose medical information about your treatment and services to bill and collect payment from you, your insurance company, health plan or another third party payer ("Plan").
 For example, we may need to give your Plan information about your surgery so they will pay us or reimburse you for the treatment.
 We may also inform your Plan about the treatment you are going to receive to determine whether your Plan will cover it.

-- To our business associates who we contract with to perform services;
+- To our business associates with whom we contract to perform services;

 - To assess your satisfaction with our services;